TheDistractor/TheDistractor.github.io/housemon/rf12registry.md

 Once you are in the **RF12Input** web page, you will see a simple data entry form.
 Make sure the correct 'Band' is selected (868 in above scenario), then check 'Group' is 100 (*the default is 212*).

-If you remember our target nodeid was going to be 4, so for a node listening only for its own packets we leave NodeID *(source node)* as 0 and we enter the result of (0x40 | 4) (which is 68) in the 'Header' field *(for more into about how to construct the header byte go to [writemasks](rf12demo-writemasks.html) )*, and finally enter the 1byte integer that represents the number of LED blinks you want to send to the device, lets say '6'.
+If you remember, our target nodeid was going to be 4, so for a node listening *only* for its own packets we leave NodeID *(source node)* as 0 and we enter the result of (0x40 | 4) (which is 68) in the 'Header' field *(for more info about how to construct the header byte go to [writemasks](rf12demo-writemasks.html) )*, and finally enter the 1byte integer that represents the number of LED blinks you want to send to the device, lets say '6'.
 Then press the 'Send' button.
 *So, our full description of the fields now is:
 Send the digit 6 to destination node 4 on 868/100 from source node 0 on 868/100*.